A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 In Table~\ref{tab:combination} (top panel), we enumerate all 20 ($C^3_6$) possible combinations of choosing 3 out of the 6 datasets listed in Table~\ref{tab:datasets}.
 In summary, in all cases, the network achieves $>$62\% dataset classification accuracy; and in 16 out of all 20 combinations, it even achieves $>$80\% accuracy.
 In the combination of YFCC, CC, and ImageNet, it achieves the highest accuracy of \textbf{92.7\%}.
 Note that the chance-level guess gives 33.3\% accuracy.

 In Table~\ref{tab:combination} (bottom panel), we study combinations involving 3, 4, 5, and all 6 datasets.
 As expected, using more datasets leads to a more difficult task, reflected by the decreasing accuracy.
 However, the network still achieves 69.2\% accuracy when all 6 datasets are included.
+The confusion matrix of the 6-way classifier can be found in Appendix~\ref{additional_results}.